18th March 2019

 You can even design your own Magnum, which in my opinion, is bloody genius.

 If you are heading to New York, don’t forget to grab some USD and load up your Travel Money Oz Currency Pass before you go.
-You can either purchase in store
+You can either purchase in store, or online.

 XOXO Gossip Georgia